Instructions for Abstract Submission

 - At publication, you should receive a confirmation email from the journal.

-The deadline for finalizing your abstract for publication in the journal will in September (TBA), to enable us to prepare the program.
+The deadline for finalizing your abstract for publication in the journal is 24 August, to enable us to prepare the program.

-- If, at any time, you need further technical assistance, check the Tips and tricks link or if you fail to find an answer to your question, send an email to the journal’s technical staff via the system.
-Click “Feedback” icon (on the top navigation bar to open a new window with an email form for you to fill in or email firstname.lastname@example.org.
+If, at any time, you need further technical assistance, check the Tips and tricks link or if you fail to find an answer to your question, click “Feedback” icon (on the top navigation bar to open a new window with an email form for you to fill in to the journal's technical staff) OR for content/editorial questions, send an email to TDWG Editors firstname.lastname@example.org including the ARPHA ID of your abstract in the subject line.
 Note that icons now use tool tips (mouse over) and do not otherwise include text explanations.
-For content questions, please email email@example.com.
+For program questions, please email email@example.com.